Multitask diffusion adaptation over asynchronous networks: Introduction

 Most prior literature focuses primarily on the case where nodes estimate a single parameter vector collaboratively.
 We refer to problems of this type as single-task problems.
 Some applications require more complex models and flexible algorithms than single-task implementations since their agents may involve the need to track multiple targets simultaneously.
 For instance, sensor networks deployed to estimate a spatially-varying temperature profile need to exploit more directly the spatio-temporal correlations that exist between measurements at neighboring nodes~\cite{Abdolee2014}.
 Likewise, monitoring applications where agents need to track the movement of multiple correlated targets need to exploit the correlation profile in the data for enhanced accuracy.
 Problems of this kind, where nodes need to infer multiple parameter vectors, are referred to as multitask problems.

 Existing strategies to address multitask problems mostly depend on how the tasks relate to each other and on exploiting some prior information.
-There have been a couple of useful works dealing with such problems over distributed networks.
-For example, in~\cite{Bogdanovic2014}, a diffusion strategy is used to solve a distributed estimation problem with nodes that simultaneously estimate local and global parameters.
+There have been some useful works dealing with such problems over distributed networks.
+For example, in~\cite{Bogdanovic2014} a diffusion strategy of the LMS type is developed to solve distributed optimization problems where nodes are interested in estimating parameters of local interest and parameters of global interest to the whole network.
+In~\cite{plata2014distributed}, an extension of the diffusion algorithm developed in~\cite{Bogdanovic2014} allows nodes to estimate parameters of common interest to a subset of nodes simultaneously with parameters of local and global interest.
 In comparison, the parameter space is decomposed into two orthogonal subspaces in~\cite{chen2014diffusion3}, with one of the subspaces being common to all nodes.
-A multitask estimation algorithm over a fully connected broadcasting network is also considered in~\cite{Bertrand2010P1,Bertrand2011}.
+Multitask estimation algorithms over fully connected networks and tree networks are also considered in~\cite{Bertrand2010P1,Bertrand2011}.
 These works assume that the node-specific parameter vectors lie in a common latent signal subspace and exploit this property to compress information and to reduce communication costs.
-An alternative way to exploit and model relationships among tasks is to formulate optimization problems with appropriate co-regularizers between nodes.
+An alternative way to exploit and model relationships among tasks is to formulate optimization problems with appropriate co-regularizers between nodes~\cite{chen2013multitask,nassif2015icassp}.
 The multitask diffusion LMS algorithm derived in~\cite{chen2013multitask} relies on this principle, and we build on this construction in this article.
 In this context, the network is not assumed to be fully connected and agents need not be interested in some common parameters.
-It is sufficient to assume that different clusters within the network are interested in their own models, and that there are some correlation among the models of adjacent clusters.
-This correlation is captured by means of regularization parameters.
+It is sufficient to assume that different clusters within the network are interested in their own models, and that there are some correlations among the models of adjacent clusters.
+These correlations are captured by means of regularization parameters.
+Multitask estimation problems have also been addressed over diffusion networks where no prior information on possible relationships between tasks is assumed and nodes do not know which other nodes share the same task~\cite{chen2013pareto,zhao2012clustering,chen2015diffusioovermultitask,nassif2015noisylinks}.
+In this case, it was argued in~\cite{chen2013pareto} that the diffusion iterates converge to a Pareto optimal solution when confronted with a multi-objective optimization problem.
+To avoid cooperation between neighbors seeking different objectives, automatic clustering techniques using diffusion strategies have been proposed.
+The clustering techniques developed in~\cite{zhao2012clustering,chen2015diffusioovermultitask} are based on setting the combination coefficients in an online manner.
+The technique proposed in~\cite{zhao2015clustering} is based on solving a hypothesis test problem for setting the neighborhood in an online manner.